Here is a simple guide explaining what is an EP, what it is used for, and other common questions.

 The first use of “EP” came from vinyl records where EPs could hold up to eight tracks.
 This meant that artists would have more room to fill out their record collections.

-Why Do Artist Create EP Albums?
+Why Do Artists Create EP Albums?

 There are two primary reasons that people release EPs: firstly, they want to get their music out faster.

-Secondly, EPs give you a way to try different styles without having to commit to a whole project.
 You could put together a collection of songs that all fit within the same genre, or you could mix up genres by putting together a bunch of songs that aren’t related musically.

 You can do whatever you like!
 The point is just to experiment and see if something sticks.
 If it does, then great, keep going.